orientechnologies/orientdb-docs/src/sql/SQL-Methods.md

 ```

 Starting from 2.2.19 you can specify a wildcard as ending character to exclude all the fields that start with a certain string.
-Example to exclude all the outgoing and incloming edges:
+Example to exclude all the outgoing and incoming edges:

 ```sql
 SELECT EXPAND( @this.exclude( 'out_*', 'in_*' ) ) FROM V